 CeFi institutions are the cryptocurrency equivalents of banks.
 They don’t have the same guarantees as banks (aka, you could lose your crypto tokens due to theft).
 But they operate in a similar capacity.
 A CeFi institution like Uphold accepts cryptocurrency deposits.
 It lends those tokens to creditworthy parties.
 Then it pays depositors an interest rate.
 Typically the interest is paid in the same token as was lent out.
 But some companies offer depositors the ability to choose their interest token.

 Right now, interest rates on cryptocurrency are astronomical compared with interest rates on fiat currencies.
 But many cryptocurrency investors are still reluctant to deposit their money into CeFi institutions.
 Even though many of these companies have asset protection insurance policies, crypto “banking” is still a new concept.
 And the risk feels high.

 But CeFi institutions typically compensate investors well for taking on that risk.
-For example, Hodlnaut right now is offering up to 12.73% APY on your deposits.
+For example, Uphold right now is offering up to 25% APY on your deposits, depending on what token you invest in.
 That’s a solid return for simply keeping your money in an account.

 Why Is It So Important To Earn Interest On Crypto Holdings?

 Over the past several years, many cryptocurrency investors have seen large run-ups in the value of their tokens.
 Back in 2011, Bitcoin was worth less than a dollar.
 Today, the value is over $20,000 per coin.
 With the massive upswing in values, it may seem like “buy and hold” is the best way to gain value in digital currencies.